stackrev/articles/k8s_firststeps/readme.md

 # eval $(minikube -p minikube docker-env)
 # & minikube -p minikube docker-env --shell powershell | Invoke-Expression
 ```
-According to your operating system, point your sheel to the docker daemon as show above.
-Build again the image using the `docker build` from above, this will place the image in the minikube registry which you can use with the pods.
+According to your operating system, point your shell to the docker daemon as show above.

+Build again the image using the `docker build` from the command prompt that ran the command above, and we have now placed the image in the minikube registry which you can use with the **Pods**.

-With K8S we have 2 methods of deploying pods: Imperative and Declerative.
+With K8S we have 2 methods of deploying pods: *Imperative* and *Declerative*.

 ### Imperative Pods

+This is done through individual kubectl commands at every step.

-Let's build the pod using: `kubectl run helloworld --image='helloworld:1'`.
-Checking it with the command `kubectl get pods helloworld` gives us this:
+Start by building the pod using: `kubectl run helloworld --image='helloworld:1'`.
+We can check our creations with the command `kubectl get pods helloworld`, which gives us these results:

 ```bash
 NAME         READY   STATUS    RESTARTS   AGE